 Once you start dabbling in productivity, you start to realize something very unsettling: All this productivity stuff about streamlining and simplifying is actually very complicated.
 There are so many options!
 So many approaches!
 Aagh!
-And then you freak out and go back to wallowing in your unproductive mire.
+It’s easy to freak out and go back to wallowing in your unproductive mire.

 - Just pick a method.
 All of these systems are designed to do one thing: get stuff done.
 So, just pick one.
-Make a decision in the next sixty seconds.
+Make a decision in the next 60 seconds.

 - Try it.
-Once you try a system for at least thirty days, you’re free to stick with it or try something different.
+Once you try a system for at least 30 days, you’re free to stick with it or try something different.